Helios (operating system): Development

-In the early 1980s, Tim King joined MetaComCo from the University of Bath, bringing with him some rights to an operating system called TRIPOS.
+In the early 1980s, Tim King joined MetaComCo from the University of Bath, bringing with him some rights to the TRIPOS operating system.

 MetaComCo secured a contract from Commodore to work on AmigaOS, with the AmigaDOS component being derived from TRIPOS.
 In 1986, King left MetaComCo to found Perihelion Software, and began development of a parallel operating system, initially targeted at the INMOS Transputer series of processors.
 Helios extended TRIPOS' use of a light-weight message passing architecture to networked parallel machines.

 Helios 1.0 was the first commercial release in the summer of 1988, followed by version 1.1 in autumn 1989, 1.1a in early 1990, 1.2 in December 1990 followed by 1.2.1 and 1.2.2 updates.
 Version 1.3 was a significant upgrade with numerous utility, library, server and driver improvements.
 The last commercial release was 1.3.1.
-Later Tim King and Nick Garnett gave permission to release the sources under the GNU Public License v3.
+Later Tim King and Nick Garnett gave permission to release the sources under the GNU General Public License v3.
 Helios 1.4 Alpha was planned to include support for OpenLook, OpenMotif, KDE, Gnome, and X11R6 support for the Transputer, Linux, Solaris, and Windows.
 This release was not completed.